edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code.md

 ## Routes {/* routes */}

-A route identifies a set of requests through any combination of URL path, HTTP method, cookies, request headers, and query string parameters.
+A route identifies a set of requests through any combination of URL path, HTTP method, cookies, request headers, query string parameters and more (see [Conditions](/guides/performance/rules/conditions)).
 The following routes show various ways for identifying requests.

 ### Parts of a Route {/* parts-of-a-route */}